yaya7211/GAY/README.md

 c -> 3 : we let the c at the third place
 And finaly we find "bac".

-# The hashing

-Now we will see how does works the hashing algorythm.
-First of all, we creat a key and cypher a word like we did before.
-For the same key and the same word, we have got 30/1.0.2.
-We call x "30"'s lenght x = lenght("30") = 2, and y [1.0.2]'s lenght y = lenght([1.0.2]) = 3
-We find the greatest commom divisor of x and y, that is 1.
-The hash is the sucession of 1 caracter from the first part of the cyphred word and 1 from the second, until we use all caracters of the smallest part :
-	- 3 : 1st caracter from 30
-	- 1 : 1st caracter from [1.0.2]
-	- 0 : 2nd caracter from 30
-	- 0 : 2nd caracter from [1.0.2]
-We stopped before using the last element of [1.0.2] because we took all elements from 30.
-The first caracter is always the first caracter from the first part of the cyphered word.
-If the greatest common divisor equal 1, the first part become the first half of the word ( ex : 3040 become 30).

-That's all for the algorythm, let's use it in the module.

 ### Using the module

 ```py